 Most Colorado Yurt customers enjoy the satisfaction of setting up their yurt themselves with a group of friends and family.
 You will receive an easy to follow instruction manual when you place your order.
-It takes you step by step through the setup process and lists lots of helpful tips.
+It takes you step by step through the setup process and lists lots of helpful tips. (instructions can be seen here).
 Phone support is also available Monday through Friday should you have questions.
 There are a few folks that have a contractor set their yurt up.
 Very often it will be the same contractor they hire to build their yurt platform.
-If you are within 400 miles of our shop in Montrose, Colorado we have an installation crew that can fully install or help you install your yurt.
+If you are within 400 miles of our shop in Montrose, Colorado we have an installation crew that can fully install your yurt.
 Call 800.288.3190 for details and pricing.

 How long does it take to set up a yurt?

 It depends on the size of the yurt and options you’ve selected.
 Generally speaking, once you have your platform finished, the actual yurt installation takes from less than a day to up to three days.
 See Prices and Sizes for more specific information on how long it takes to put up each size of yurt.

 The wooden framework of the yurt will last indefinitely.
 The fabric cover of the yurt will generally last eight to fifteen years depending on the severity of UV rays in your climate and the exposure of your yurt to these UV rays.
 Extreme moisture and humidity are also environmental elements that may need special consideration.
 Consult with our experienced staff to help choose the right fabric for your climate.
 You should consider replacing the cover of your yurt much like you would consider painting a traditional home.

 How do I care for my yurt once it is up?